TrueCar/gluestick/packages/gluestick-cli/README.md

 ### `gluestick watch`

-Watches and applies changes from gluestick package to current project
+Watches and applies changes from the Gluestick package to the current project

 ```bash
 gluestick watch